Dozodouzo/supybot-git/README.md

   which should be connected.
 The url might be a relative path, interpreted from supybot's start directory.

+* `repoclone`: Removes and re-clones repository, to handle upstream broken history.

 * `repokill`: Remove an  existing repository given it's name.

 * `repopoll`: Run a poll on a repository if given one, else poll all of them.